-Pathing status · Cloudflare Logs docs
+Pathing status

 All other paths in the MACRO stage issue a challenge.
 Possible scenarios include:

-- A clean IP (acceptable threat level) with IUAM on will trigger the JS challenge
+- A clean IP (acceptable threat level) with IUAM on will trigger the JS challenge.

-- A greylisted IP triggers the JS challenge (captcha challenge if IUAM is on)
+- A greylisted IP triggers the JS challenge (Managed Challenge if IUAM is on).

-- An IP with a bad reputation (also TOR) with a threat level above the accepted threshold triggers a captcha challenge (JS challenge if IUAM is on)
+- An IP with a bad reputation (also TOR) with a threat level above the accepted threshold triggers a Managed Challenge (JS challenge if IUAM is on).

 Rate Limiting